General information. Bikram Samwat era.

-The era adopted in Nepal is called Bikram Samwat (also spelled as: Bikram Sambat, Vikram Samwat or Vikram Samvat; abbreviated as BS or, more often, VS).
-In order to get a Gregorian date out of the Bikram Samwat date, you should subtract 57 years from the BS date.
-For example: 2067 BS = (2067 – 57) AD = 2010 AD.
-This difference takes place because the Bikram Samwat calendar is believed to have been founded by Vikramāditya, a legendary emperor of Ujjain, India, in 57 BC.
+The dating system in Nepal is called the Bikram Samwat (also spelled as: Bikram Sambat, Vikram Samwat or Vikram Samvat; abbreviated as BS or, more often, VS).
+In order to get a Gregorian date out of the Bikram Samwat date, you should subtract 57 years from the VS date.
+For example: 2067 VS = (2067 – 57) AD = 2010 AD.
+This difference occurs because the Bikram Samwat calendar is believed to have been founded by Vikramāditya, a legendary emperor of Ujjain, India, in 57 BC.

-Before Bikram Sambat era came into official use, another era had been used in Nepal.
-Historians call it Saka era (also Shaka Sambat or Shalivahana era).
-Its year zero begins near the vernal equinox of the year 78 AD; therefore, Saka era is 135 years “younger” than Bikram Sambat era.
-Some Nepalese monetary circulation experts say that Bikram Samvat has been officially introduced in Nepal on 1888 AD (this year corresponds to Saka era's year 1810 and Bikram Samwat era's year 1945).
+Before the Bikram Sambat era came into official use, another dating system had been used in Nepal.
+Historians call it the Saka era (also Shaka Sambat or Shalivahana era).
+Its year zero begins near the vernal equinox of the year 78 AD; therefore, the Saka era is 135 years “younger” than the Bikram Sambat era.
+Some Nepalese monetary circulation experts say that the Bikram Samvat was officially introduced in Nepal in 1888 AD (this year corresponds to the Saka era's year 1810 and the Bikram Samwat era's year 1945).

-According to other sources of information, Saka era (or Shaka Sambat era) has been discontinued in its 1823-rd year and was replaced by Bikram Samwat era for official use in its 1958-th year.
+According to other sources of information, the Saka era (or Shaka Sambat era) was discontinued in its 1823rd year and was replaced by the Bikram Samwat era for official use in its 1958th year.
 Hence, the era replacement year falls on 1901 AD.

-There’s a huge variety of way of writing of the Nepalese digits, so hereby I am giving a table providing more variants of writing these digits:
+There’s a huge variety of ways of writing of Nepalese digits, so here is a list of possible variants:

-As a part of a typeface, Indian digits (which are nowadays used on the Nepalese coins) are written as follows:
+Indian digits (which are nowadays used on Nepalese coins) are written as follows:

 1 |